 - The ID of the region of interest where to search for the load carriers if a load carrier is set.
 Otherwise, the ID of the region of interest where to compute grasps. - Collision detection information: The ID of the gripper to enable collision checking and optionally a pre-grasp offset to define a pre-grasp position.
-The collision check requires a separate CollisionCheck license (Section 8.4) to be purchased.
 Details on collision checking are given below in CollisionCheck (Section 6.1.4).